 Field and Clinical Education

 Undergraduate and Master of Arts in Teaching students in teacher preparation programs will be required to fingerprint as part of the college admission process.
-During the admission process, you will receive email notification regarding the cost to fingerprint, which county to fingerprint in, and the deadline to complete fingerprinting.
+During the admission process, you will receive an email notification regarding the cost to fingerprint, which county to fingerprint in, and the deadline to complete fingerprinting.

 STUDENT LIABILITY INSURANCE